Skip to Content

-If you’re ever looking for a flavorful, easy to make rub for a steak or roasted chicken recipe, a porcini rub delivers a hearty, nutty taste.
-Porcini rubs can be made with a variety of spices and ingredients, but it centers around the dried Porcini mushroom.
+If you’re ever looking for a flavorful, easy-to-make rub for a steak or roasted chicken recipe, a porcini rub delivers a hearty, nutty taste.
+Porcini rubs can be made with a variety of spices and ingredients, but they center around the dried Porcini mushroom.

-Rubs can be dry or wet, and consist of a mix of seasonings that are applied to the outside of meat or poultry prior to cooking.
+Rubs can be dry or wet and consist of a mix of seasonings that are applied to the outside of meat or poultry before cooking.
 Porcini rubs are typically dry and have a salty, savory flavor.

 Porcini Mushrooms: An Italian Delicacy with Disputed Origins